Spotify grows users 30% in Q3 2019, premium subscribers reach 113 million

 “Relative to Apple, the publicly available data shows that we are adding roughly twice as many subscribers per month as they are,” Spotify said in its report.
 “Additionally, we believe that our monthly engagement is roughly 2 times as high and our churn is at half the rate.”

-Despite past criticism over Spotify’s continued adoption of a “free” streaming plan, the plan remains an important tool for the company, allowing it to lure new users on board so it can persuade them to upgrade to a paid tier.
+Despite past criticism over Spotify’s continued adoption of a free streaming plan, the plan remains an important tool for the company, allowing it to lure new users on board so it can persuade them to upgrade to a paid tier.
 Premium subscriptions continue to be the main revenue driver for Spotify, representing more than 90% of its income in Q3.

 “We rolled out a number of tests in Q3 with the goal of immersing new users in the product functionality faster,” the company said.
 “It’s still early, but we are encouraged by the improvements we’ve seen in retention to date.
 Our belief is that a better onboarding experience leads to increased engagement, which leads to better retention, conversion, satisfaction, and ultimately, lifetime value.”